KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-09-18-AWS-DevOps-Pipeline-with-SonarQube-Docker-and-GitHub-Integration.md

 Navigate to the Install docker website and choose your OS then follow the "Install using the Apt repository" instructions
 ![Jenkins-Instance](/assets/images/favicon/DockerWebsite.PNG)

+Navigate back to the Jenkins website and click on "manage Jenkins" then click on "System" to add the Docker SerVER.
+Look for "Server Groups Center" and add a group.
+Input the details and click on save

+Navigate back to the Jenkins website and click on "manage Jenkins" then click on "System" to add the Docker SerVER.
+Look for "Server Groups Center" and add a server.
+Input the servername and use the Docker-Instance IP as "Server IP"

+Navigate back to the Jenkins-pipeline you created and click on configure.
+Add a build step to execute the remote shell.